-Ridge vents can work without soffit vents, however, this won’t be very energy efficient.
-Without soffit vents, the ridge vents will draw air from some other inlet on the roof like a gable, but this will limit the extent of air circulation in the attic.
-This can cause an increase in heat loss from the house due to natural convection.
+Ridge vents can work without soffit vents; however, this won’t be very energy efficient.
+Without soffit vents, the ridge vents will draw air through other attic inlets, like a gable, but this will limit the air circulation in the attic.

 Let’s see how the ridge-soffit ventilation system work.

 For soffit-ridge attic ventilation, the soffit vents act as the fresh air inlet and the ridge vents as the exhaust vents.
 Soffit vents, if you don’t already know, are installed at the soffits of the house, which is the lower portion of the attic.
 Ridge vents are installed on the top of the roof.
 In this arrangement, thanks to wind and natural convection, ambient air enters the attic through the soffit vents at the bottom and is exhausted through the ridge vents at the top.